SIMPLE | COST EFFECTIVE | COMPLIANT

 For reference, Idaho’s formal sealed RFP process (used by the LGC) requires two public notices (the first at least two weeks before bid opening, the second at least seven days before; Idaho Code (§ 67-2806(1)(b)), committee review for evaluation and award (Idaho Code § 67-2806A), and compliance with competitive bidding standards.

-Idaho Code allows reciprocal piggybacking with other states, and all LGC Approved Vendors have signed a public agency clause.
+Idaho Code allows reciprocal piggybacking with other states, and all LGC Approved Vendors have signed a public agency piggybacking clause in the RFP documents and master agreements.

-• Public agency buyers needing additional documentation about the LGC's procurement process, vendor contracts, or interlocal cooperation agreements, please email to: admin@lgcprocurement.org
+Public agency buyers needing additional documentation, please email to: admin@lgcprocurement.org

 Disclaimer: